hmerrilees/prac/README.md

 1w4d         # abbreviations
 4M           # just be careful...
 M is month, m is minute
 ```
-Intermediate whitespace is permissible if whole string is surrounded in quotes so the cli can capture as single arg.
+Intermediate whitespace is permessible, but you still need quotes in the cli so as to be
+captured as a single argument.
 ```text
 "1Y 2M 3w 4d 5h 6m 7s"
 "1         day"